 - Sift the baking powder into the flour and then alternating, add the milk and flour to the butter mixture, mixing well between each addition.

 - Spoon the batter into the prepared cake pan and place in the oven.
 Bake for 25-35 mins until a skewer comes out clean.
 The cake should spring back when lightly touched in the centre.
 Remove from the oven and allow to cool in the tin on a wire rack covered with a tea towel.

 - Whilst the cake is cooking, start on the cherry jam.
 Put two saucers in the freezer for testing the cherry jam later on.
 Tip the cherries, sugar and lemon juice into a large, heavy-based saucepan and simmer uncovered over a medium-high heat for 35-50 mins, stirring frequently until thick and glossy.

 - After simmering the fruit for about 35 minutes, add a small spoonful of jam to the saucer, then return it to the freezer for another couple minutes.
 When it’s cooked just right, the jam should wrinkle a little bit when nudged with your finger.
 If it doesn’t, cook for another ten minutes and try again.
 (This recipe makes more jam than needed for the lamingtons.
 Spoon ¾ of a cup of jam into a bowl and set aside for the lamingtons.
 Spoon the remaining jam into sterilised jars and seal )

 - To make the icing, mix all the ingredients together in a bowl and stir until smooth.

 - Remove the cake from the fridge and cut into squares.
-Using two forks to hold a square, dip the cake into the chocolate icing to coat all sides and then roll in the desiccated coconut.
+Using two forks to hold a square, dip the cake into the chocolate icing to coat all sides and then roll in the desiccated coconut and place on a plate..
 Set aside for 20 mins for the icing to set or dig right in straight away.